Netflix/falcor/documentation/model.md

 Model methods ending in the suffix "Sync" will throw if executed outside of a transaction.

-By reading data from the model cache and transforming it directly into view objects, we avoid intermediary allocations.
-However, the developer must ensure that they request those paths in the selector function which have been passed as arguments to the get method.
+By reading data from the model cache and transforming it directly into view objects, we avoid intermediary allocations. **Within a transaction, the developer must ensure that they only request those paths in the selector function which have been passed as arguments to the get method.** These are the only paths which are guaranteed to be available in the cache.

 In the example below, Views are created from data read directly from the Model cache.